Randy-Blancett/2009Scape-SelfHosted/README.md

 Configuration File to configurat the world you host.
 Example available at _resources/worldprops/default.conf_
 ### Database
 This must match the database configurations you set in your docker file (or point to an active Mysql server).

+# Docker Compose Configuration
+This compose uses mysql in order to instantiate the database you will need to map to a directory with the initiation script in it.
+Database configuration scripts are located in `server/Server/db_exports` It currently seems like only the `global.sql` is required.
+## Example Docker compose
+Available at `resources/docker-compose.yml`